-The proposed action area occurs in a mixed-use area; with residential suburbs to the east and northwest, commercial uses to the west, the existing JBNC to the south and an approximately 37.6-acre portion of Sylvan Springs County Park to the north.
+The Proposed Action area occurs in a mixed-use area; with residential suburbs to the east and northwest, commercial uses to the west, the existing JBNC to the south and an approximately 37.6-acre portion of Sylvan Springs County Park to the north.
 The area consists of primarily unimproved grassy lands with a moderate amount of mature tree cover.
 The ordinance shelter, beverage garden, multiple reservable picnic sites, a restroom and paved and gravel parking lots are located within the project area.
-The site is composed of high elevations along the eastern and western sides and slopes towards the lower elevation in the center.
+The site is composed of high elevations along both the eastern and western sides and slopes towards the lower elevation in the center.
 The skate park, tennis courts, splash pad, cavalry shelter and associated pavilions, parking, picnic sites and restrooms are located north of the proposed action area and Halsey Street.

-Site construction and earthwork activities would temporarily convert existing vegetation to exposed soil during construction of the crypt fields.
+Site construction and earthwork activities would temporarily convert existing vegetation to exposed soil during construction.
 Upon completion of earthwork, managed turf, landscaped features, and other planned improvements would be established and installed.
 Construction activities temporarily affecting aesthetics may include parked construction equipment, excavation/grading, mud after rain events, heavy equipment and contractor vehicles using the adjoining roads, and perimeter control/silt fences surrounding the project area.

 Following construction into the operation phase, the appearance of the expansion area would improve dramatically and have long-term beneficial impacts to aesthetics.
 The area would take on the peaceful and park-like characteristics of a National Shrine.
 Construction equipment would be removed, construction contractor traffic would subside, and temporary effects would be minimized.
 Exposed soil would be graded to the design standard, and the area planted with native trees, shrubs and grasses to prevent erosion and reduce water usage.
 Turf grass would be planted in the sections designated for casket plots, as well as the assembly areas, surrounding the memorial walls, and where the columbarium would be located.
 Silt fences would be removed after final stabilization of vegetation.
 Manicured shrubs and hedgerows would be placed around certain features (that is, memorial walls) to instill a sense of privacy and seclusion.
 Stormwater ponds would be located within the expansion area and vegetated by native grasses, possibly attracting birds and wildlife.
-Undeveloped portions of the National Cemetery would remain available for use by wildlife until such a time when the next phase of development may occur.
-This would limit any long-term aesthetic effects over subsequent development phases.